Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 To determine the degree of hypercoagulability, the following tests will be needed:

-1. complete blood count and hematocrit (the sum of all formed elements - erythrocytes, platelets, leukocytes, in relation to the total blood volume);
+1. a general blood test and hematocrit (the sum of all formed elements - erythrocytes, platelets, leukocytes, in relation to the total blood volume);

-2. analysis of blood clotting and duration of bleeding,
+2. analysis for blood clotting and duration of bleeding,

-3. coagulogram - a method for studying the state of the hemostatic system, giving an idea of its general condition, blood clotting, as well as the integrity of blood vessels and APTT (Activated Partial Thromboplastin Time) - an indicator of measuring the effectiveness of the internal and general coagulation pathway.
+3. coagulogram is a method for studying the state of the hemostasis system, which gives an idea of its general condition, blood coagulability, as well as the integrity of blood vessels and APTT (Activated Partial Thromboplastin Time) - an indicator of measuring the effectiveness of the internal and general coagulation pathway.

-Since there is no disease called “thick blood”, it is not entirely correct to describe its accompanying signs as symptoms, because they can also occur against the background, but nevertheless, the clinical symptoms that are characteristic of hypercoagulability are as follows:
+Since the disease called "thick blood" does not exist, it is not entirely correct to describe the accompanying symptoms as symptoms, because they can occur in the background, but nevertheless, the clinical symptoms that are characteristic of hypercoagulation are as follows:

 • high blood pressure (blood pressure),